11 Exploratory data analysis

 And if we want to sort it in decreasing order of frequency, we can use the parameter

 We often want to make quick plots of our data to get a visual understanding of the data.
-We will learn a more different way to make graphs in Chapter 6 but for now let’s use the function
+We will learn a different - and in my opinion a superior - way to make graphs in Chapters 14 and 15, but for now let’s use the function

 Let’s make a few scatterplots showing the relationship between two variables.
 With